edgeryders/websites-from-discourse/README.md

 * **Markdown.** Like in Discourse, all content uses Markdown as the markup language.
 It is converted to HTML during the Middleman build process.

-* **Ruby.** Because Middleman is written in Ruby, and it fits nicely Discourse is in Ruby as well.
+* **Ruby.** Because Middleman is written in Ruby.
+It fits nicely because Discourse itself is written in Ruby as well.
 This is pure Ruby code, without the Ruby on Rails framework.

 ## 5. Licence